Skip to Main Content Skip to Footer

 Open Close

-The Master of Social Work is a full-time or part-time program offered in a hybrid format.
+The Master of Social Work (M.S.W.) is a full-time or part-time program offered in a hybrid format.
 It requires the completion of a minimum of 59 graduate semester hours and minimum of 900 hours of field work/clinical practicum.
 The Master of Social Work is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.

 Pre-Candidacy for a baccalaureate or master’s social work program by the Council on Social Work Education’s Commission on Accreditation indicates that it has submitted an application to be reviewed for Candidacy and had its Benchmark I approved in draft form to move forward with Candidacy review within one year.
 A program that has attained Pre-Candidacy has not yet been reviewed by the Commission on Accreditation or been verified to be in compliance with the Educational Policy and Accreditation Standards.